AIPS NRAO AIPS HELP file for UVAVG in 31DEC09

 PURPOSE

-UVAVG averages or merges 'BT' or 'BT' sorted uv data bases.
+UVAVG averages or merges 'BT' or 'TB' sorted uv data bases.
 The

 average function is especially useful if a large data base can be